Authority Monitoring Report

 - 703 units with current planning permissions

-- 100 units based on a small sites allowance of 50 net new homes per annum for the last two years of the five year period
+- 236 units based on a small sites allowance of 109 net new homes per annum, plus 18 for long term vacant units returning to use, and non-self-contained units; for the last two years of the five year period

-Further to this, there is a requirement set out in paragraph 47 of the NPPF for local planning authorities to identify in their five year housing supply an additional 5 - 20% buffer above their housing requirements 'to provide a realistic prospect of achieving the planning supply and to ensure choice and competition in the market for land.'
-A 20% buffer would bring the total sites to 2,010.
+There is a requirement set out in paragraph 47 of the NPPF for local planning authorities to identify in their five year housing supply an additional 5 - 20% buffer above their housing requirements to provide a realistic prospect of achieving the planning supply and to ensure choice and competition in the market for land.
+A 5% buffer would bring the total sites to 2,341.
 This figure is within Bexley's total identified five year housing supply, meaning that Bexley meets this requirement.

-Further details regarding Bexley's future housing supply, including the five year housing land supply assessment, can be found under related downloads below.
+Further details regarding Bexley's future housing supply, including the five year housing land supply assessment, can be found below.